 Problem Ingredients: ground yellow corn, meat and bone meal, soybean meal, poultry by-product meal, corn gluten meal, brewers rice, wheat middlings, artificial colors, artificial flavors, artificial preservatives

-Diamond – The Diamond Pet Food Company is owned and produced by Schell & Kampeter and it encompasses three product lines – Diamond, Diamond Naturals, and Diamond Naturals Grain-Free.
+The Diamond Pet Food Company is owned and produced by Schell & Kampeter and it encompasses three product lines – Diamond, Diamond Naturals, and Diamond Naturals Grain-Free.
 While the Diamond Naturals and Diamond Naturals Grain-Free product lines are decent enough, the original Diamond line of dog foods leaves much to be desired.
 This product line is marketed as being, “highly digestible, super premium pet food without the premium price” but that is not exactly true.
 A review of several Diamond dog food products reveals the use of corn, wheat, and soy ingredients – often as the first ingredient or at least among the top three.
 Diamond dog foods are very carb-heavy and they make use of plant proteins as well.
 Many of the meat-based ingredients come from unnamed sources like “fish meal” or they are meat by-products of questionable quality.
 Diamond does use chelated minerals in some of their products and they don’t use as many artificial colors and flavors as many brands.
 Still, any brand that makes heavy use of corn, wheat, and soy products should be avoided.

 Recall Info: The Diamond Pet Food Company has a long list of recalls, several of which have been issued due to concerns of salmonella contamination.
 While many recalls affect a single recipe or batch of pet food, many of Diamond’s recalls affect a wide variety of products – a 2012 recall affected over a dozen different products.

-Problem Ingredients: wheat flour, whole grain ground corn, rice bran, meat meal, poultry by-product meal, corn gluten meal
+Problem Ingredients: wheat flour, whole grain ground corn, rice bran, meat meal, poultry by-product meal, corn gluten meal.

-The Best Brands to Feed Your Dog in 2017
+The Best Brands to Feed Your Dog

 Now that you know a little more about the worst dog food brands on the market – you may be curious to learn more about the brands we DO recommend.
-The top dog food brands for 2017 are made with high-quality, wholesome ingredients like real meat and seafood as well as digestible carbohydrates and healthy fats.
+The top dog food brands are made with high-quality, wholesome ingredients like real meat and seafood as well as digestible carbohydrates and healthy fats.
 These brands make products that are rich in animal proteins and loaded with natural sources for key nutrients to ensure balanced nutrition and optimal nutrient absorption.
-Here are the top 5 dog food brands recommended for 2017:
+Here are the top 5 dog food brands recommended for this year:

-Acana Regionals – The Acana brand of pet food is known for producing high-quality, biologically appropriate diets.
+The Acana brand of pet food is known for producing high-quality, biologically appropriate diets.
 A biologically appropriate diet is simply a meat-based diet designed to mimic the evolutionary diet followed by wild dogs and cats.
 Acana dog foods are designed in keeping with a Whole Prey nutritional philosophy which includes fresh meat, organs, and raw bone balanced with fresh fruits and vegetables for complete and balanced nutrition.
 Acana offers several different lines of products but one of their best is the Regionals line of dry foods.
 This product line includes four meat-rich recipes made with fresh, regional ingredients like ranch-raised meats, free-run poultry and wild-caught fish.
 Acana Regionals dog foods are made with 70% meat ingredients supplemented with sun-ripened vegetables, fruits, and botanicals.
 Because Acana pet foods are made with fresh fruits and vegetables, they don’t need to load up with synthetic supplements to ensure nutritional balance.
 In fact, most recipes only require two or three supplements.